 Write to the organisation and ask for a copy of the information they hold about you.
 If you don’t know who to write to, address your letter to the company secretary.

 The organisation is legally required to give you a copy of the information they hold about you if you request it.

 There are some situations when organisations are allowed to withhold information, for example if the information is about:

 - the prevention, detection or investigation of a crime

 An organisation doesn’t have to say why they’re withholding information.

 How much it costs

 Some organisations may charge you for providing the information.
 The cost is usually no more than £10 but it can be more if the information is contained within either:

-- certain types of records, eg health or education records
+- certain types of records, such as health or education records

 - a large number of paper records held in an unstructured way by a public authority